bcgov/digital-trust-toolkit/applications/application-equitable-origin.md

 ## 2.5.2.
 Issuance of EO100 Credential

 1. Using the established connection, Equitable Origin MUST receive a credential request from the business entity.
-2. Continuing from step 1, the business entity MUST provide all of the following attributes in the credential request as outlined in the [EO100 Credential](https://github.com/bcgov/bc-vcpedia/blob/main/credentials/credential-EO100.md): certificate_issuer,  certificate_number, operator, ucp_name, ucp_location_city, ucp_location_province, ucp_location_country, certification_date, expiration_date, certification_standard, assessor_name
+2. Continuing from step 1, the business entity MUST provide all of the following attributes in the credential request as outlined in the [EO100 Credential Governance](https://github.com/bcgov/bc-vcpedia/blob/main/credentials/credential-EO100.md#261-schema-definition):

+certificate_issuer,  certificate_number, operator, ucp_name, ucp_location_city, ucp_location_province, ucp_location_country, certification_date, expiration_date, certification_standard, assessor_name

 3. Equitable Origin MUST receive and review the request